lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

 Feel free of course to **add comments** to document your script.
-Save and close the test editor once done.
+Save and close the text editor once done.
 Exit also from the Vivado application.

 Copy and run from the `.solutions/` directory the `cleanup.sh` (Linux) or the `cleanup.bat` (Windows) script